vinyll/mindbody-api/README.md

 > An `ID` may be typed as a `string` or `number` and commonly swaps to a different type depending on the endpoint.
 > Schema definitions are sometimes incomplete or completely wrong.
 > Schema fields and endpoint paramters are only sometimes marked as nullable / optional.
-> **Please keep all this in mind when using this library.
+> **Please keep all this in mind (and body) when using this library.
-> We uses this library internally (heavily) and we will correct / expand type definitions as we run accross issues.
+> We uses this library internally in production (heavily) and we will correct / expand type definitions as we run accross issues.
 > BUT, we do not interact with 100% of Mindbody's API.
 > Please submit an issue or PR if you find an issue or would like to expand a type definition (ex. make a field nullable or query param / payload param optional)**

-The package includes all endpoints added before or during the **September 2022 release**.
+The package includes all endpoints added before or during the **September 2022 release** and we are running MindBody v6 late 2023/early 2024.

-PRs are welcome if we are behind the release schedule and you would like to use a new endpoint that was added
+PRs are welcome in any case.

 https://developers.mindbodyonline.com/Resources/ApiReleaseNotes